Login

 The cars

-The grids cover the full range of period racing: pre-war Grand Prix cars, post-war single-seaters, 1950s sportscars, GT racers from the early 1960s, Mini Coopers and Lotus Cortinas from the saloon-car era, F1 cars from before the 1967 sponsorship era.
-A typical St Mary's Trophy field might have Cortinas and Galaxies racing against Jaguars and Anglias.
-A Whitsun Trophy field might have a 1965 Ford GT40 against a Ferrari 330 P2.
+The range is enormous: pre-war Grand Prix cars, 1950s sportscars, early-sixties GTs, Mini Coopers and Lotus Cortinas from the saloon era.
+A St Mary's Trophy grid might have Cortinas and Galaxies barging past Jaguars; a Whitsun Trophy field might put a Ford GT40 against a Ferrari 330 P2.

 Off-track: the village, the airfield, the dance floor